pwr/KSP/docs/device-kindle-4.md

 To use the scripts, follow these steps:

  1. Connect the Kindle to your machine with the USB cable.

  2. Copy `tools/kindle-4/data.tag.gz` and `tools/kindle-4/ksp-config/*.sh` to the root of the mounted volume, next to the `documents` folder.

  3. *Edit the `RUNME.sh` script*.
 In the first few lines of the script, there is an option you need to change, `SERVER_URL`.
 This is the url you've configured in `etc/config.py`, option `server_url`.
 If you don't change the script, it won't do much.

     NOTE: Windows users, please use a decent text editor (*not* Notepad) to edit the file.
 The script uses Unix line endings which are usually mangled by most Windows text editors, making it unusable on your Kindle.

  4. Eject he Kindle volume, remove the USB cable, and restart the device.

     What the `RUNME.sh` script will do:

     * When the device boots, it will update the runtime java config (`/var/local/java/prefs/com.amazon.ebook.framework/ServerConfig`, contains overrides for the default values in `/opt/amazon/ebook/config/ServerConfig.conf`), adding a customized entry for the TODO API url, based on the value you've set in the `RUNME.sh` script for `SERVER_URL`.

     * Start a background task that waits for WiFi to come up (make sure you have WiFi enabled).
 It will then grab the HTTPS server's CA certificate and import it, if it is unknown to the Kindle.
 After the CA certificate is imported, the Java GUI will restart, so your device will look as if it's rebooting twice.

-    * Make backups of all changed files :).
+    * Make backups of all files before chaning them :).

  5. Connect the USB cable and mount the device.

  6. In the device's root folder you should find a file named `_your_device_serial_.p12` -- it is your Kindle's SSL client certificate; copy it next to KSP's database file (in `db/`).

  7. Eject the Kindle volume.

 Your Kindle should now be talking to your KSP daemon instead of Amazon's services.